makhmudjumanazarov/plant_village-tensorflow-dataset/README.md

-# Dmlab  Dataset Classification
+# Plant Village  Dataset Classification
--Transfer Learning using VGG19 CNN Model
+-Transfer Learning using ResNet-50, VGG-19, MobileNetV3 and InceptionV3 CNN Models

 -Building the CNN architecture from scratch

 ### Description
-The <a href= "https://www.tensorflow.org/datasets/catalog/dmlab">Dmlab dataset</a> contains frames observed by the agent acting in the DeepMind Lab environment, which are annotated by the distance between the agent and various objects present in the environment.
-The goal is to is to evaluate the ability of a visual model to reason about distances from the visual input in 3D environments.
-The Dmlab dataset consists of 360x480 color images in 6 classes.
-The classes are {close, far, very far} x {positive reward, negative reward} respectively.
+The PlantVillage dataset consists of 54303 healthy and unhealthy leaf images divided into 39 categories by species and disease.
+-<a href= "https://www.tensorflow.org/datasets/catalog/dmlab">Original paper URL</a>

 -I have used the InceptionV3 CNN Model, which is pre-trained on the ImageNet dataset for classification.
 Data augementation has been used for making the model generalize better and also to avoid overfitting.
 The model achieved an accuracy of 80% on validation set, which is decent for this dataset.